 The SWAP Project

-The SWAP Project is a 12 week weight management, physical activity and healthy eating programme for inactive women with a BMI of 26 or above.
+The SWAP Project is a 12 week weight management, physical activity and healthy eating programme for inactive women with a BMI of 26 to 48.

 It is designed to support women to change unhealthy lifestyle behaviours – how much and what physical activity they take part in; food choices; when they eat and how much they eat and other factors, such as the amount of sleep they get.